 What to avoid

 Caffeine should be limited to about a cup per day.
-Since exceeding that amount raises the risk for hypertension and has been linked to problems with a baby’s growth and development, it’s recommended to transition to decaffeinated drinks.
+Exceeding that amount raises the risk for hypertension and has been linked to problems with a baby’s growth and development.

-While exercise in one form or another is almost always recommended for maintaining our physical and even mental health, it becomes more difficult as the months of pregnancy go by.
+Exercise is almost always recommended for physical and mental health, but it becomes more difficult as pregnancy progresses.
 That’s why Dr. Mangubat suggests that expectant mothers play it safe by avoiding high-impact, strenuous activities.

-“While running is OK during the early months of pregnancy, it’s not usually recommended during the later months so as to avoid the risk of injury due to falling,” she said.
+“Running is OK during the early months of pregnancy, but it’s not usually recommended during the later months.
+You don’t want to risk injury due to falling,” she said.
 “Safer exercises include things like stretching, Pilates, walking, aerobics and using dumbbells.”

 Prenatal classes

 Prenatal classes are a great learning opportunity for first-time parents.
-Usually recommended around the sixth month of pregnancy, these classes teach what to expect during labor and delivery, how to cope with pain, how to breastfeed, and more.
+These classes are usually recommended around the sixth month of pregnancy.
+They teach what to expect during labor and delivery, how to cope with pain, how to breastfeed, and more.

 Vaccinations

 The Centers for Disease Control and Prevention recommends three vaccines during every pregnancy: flu, Tdap and COVID-19.
-The flu vaccine will protect both the mother and baby from the seasonal flu, and the Tdap vaccine protects them from pertussis (whooping cough).
+The flu vaccine protects you and your baby from the seasonal flu.
+The Tdap vaccine protects them from pertussis (whooping cough), tetanus and diptheria.
 And if an expectant mother hasn’t yet been vaccinated for COVID-19, that vaccine is also recommended.